sanyalpp/log-search-service/README.md

 # Business Use Case
-A customer has asked you for a way to provide on-demand monitoring of various unix-based servers without having to log into each individual machine and opening up the log files found in ```/var/log```.
+A customer has asked you for a way to provide on-demand monitoring of various Unix-based servers without having to log into each individual machine and opening up the log files found in ```/var/log```.
 The customer has asked for the ability to issue a REST request to a machine in order to retrieve logs from ```/var/log``` on the machine receiving the REST request.